deemaagog/piano-blues-maker/README.md

 # PIANO-BLUES-MAKER

 Blues, unlike other musical forms has a clear structure.
 The main building block is "blues progression".
-There are many kinds of blues progressions in piano blues world, but the most common is one called "12 bar progression" with the following scheme:
+There are many kinds of blues progressions in piano blues world, but the most common is one called "12 bar progression" with the following scheme:<br/>
 I-I-I-I<br/>
 IV-IV-I-I<br/>
 V-IV-I-V<br/>